 When: Time commitment is on-going throughout the year, with the slowest periods being in the few months after the conference and the highest activity likely being in the 3-4 months prior to the conference and the day of the conference.
 Must be able to attend the conference to set-up, breakdown, and oversee the auction (October 3 & 4, 2020).

-Who: Detail- & organization-focused individual, who’s not afraid of a spreadsheet.
-Must be able to work within the Google Docs/Sheets environment online and be comfortable with emailing as the primary form of communication.
-Pluses include: patience and the ability to herd cats.
+Who: A self starter who’s detail-focused.
+Must be able within/willing to learn the Google Docs/Sheets environment online and be comfortable with emailing as the primary form of Committee communication.
+Pluses include: a knack for words and the ability to regularly attend monthly Conference Committee meetings (currently on Zoom).